-Health Information Administration at Loma Linda University is a four-year program leading to a postbaccalaureate certificate in Health Information Administration.
+Health Information Management at Loma Linda University is a four-year program leading to a post baccalaureate certificate in Health Information Management.
 You will need a baccalaureate degree and completion of the prerequisite courses at a junior college or four-year college to be eligible to enter the program.
 The prerequisite classes, which prepare you for two years of study at Loma Linda University, are listed on page two (2) of this document.
 The program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 Applicants who have graduated from this program are eligible to sit for the registered health information administrator (RHIA) exam.

 In harmony with the mission of Loma Linda University and the School of Allied Health Professions, the Department of Health Informatics and Information Management is dedicated to: